Federal Reserve: Member banks

 A member bank is a private institution and owns stock in its regional Federal Reserve Bank.
 All nationally chartered banks hold stock in one of the Federal Reserve Banks.
 State chartered banks may choose to be members (and hold stock in their regional Federal Reserve bank) upon meeting certain standards.
 The amount of stock a member bank must own is equal to 3% of its combined capital and surplus.
+About 38% of U.S. banks are members of their regional Federal Reserve Bank.

-However, holding stock in a Federal Reserve bank is not like owning stock in a publicly traded company.
+Holding stock in a Federal Reserve bank is not like owning stock in a publicly traded company.
 These stocks cannot be sold or traded, and member banks do not control the Federal Reserve Bank as a result of owning this stock.
 From their Regional Bank, member banks with $10 billion or less in assets receive a dividend of 6%, while member banks with more than $10 billion in assets receive the lesser of 6% or the current 10-year Treasury auction rate.
 The remainder of the regional Federal Reserve Banks' profits is given over to the United States Treasury Department.
 In 2015, the Federal Reserve Banks made a profit of $100.2 billion and distributed $2.5 billion in dividends to member banks as well as returning $97.7 billion to the U.S. Treasury.

-About 38% of U.S. banks are members of their regional Federal Reserve Bank.

 Accountability

 An external auditor selected by the audit committee of the Federal Reserve System regularly audits the Board of Governors and the Federal Reserve Banks.
 The GAO will audit some activities of the Board of Governors.
-These audits do not cover "most of the Fed's monetary policy actions or decisions, including discount window lending (direct loans to financial institutions), open-market operations and any other transactions made under the direction of the Federal Open Market Committee" ...[nor may the GAO audit] "dealings with foreign governments and other central banks."
+These audits do not cover "most of the Fed's monetary policy actions or decisions, including discount window lending, open-market operations and any other transactions made under the direction of the Federal Open Market Committee" ...[nor may the GAO audit] "dealings with foreign governments and other central banks."

 The annual and quarterly financial statements prepared by the Federal Reserve System conform to a basis of accounting that is set by the Federal Reserve Board and does not conform to Generally Accepted Accounting Principles (GAAP) or government Cost Accounting Standards (CAS).
 The financial reporting standards are defined in the Financial Accounting Manual for the Federal Reserve Banks.
 The cost accounting standards are defined in the Planning and Control System Manual.
 As of 27 August 2012, the Federal Reserve Board has been publishing unaudited financial reports for the Federal Reserve banks every quarter.

-November 7, 2008, Bloomberg L.P.
-News brought a lawsuit against the board of governors of the Federal Reserve System to force the board to reveal the identities of firms for which it has provided guarantees during the financial crisis of 2007–2008.
+On November 7, 2008, Bloomberg L.P. brought a lawsuit against the board of governors of the Federal Reserve System to force the board to reveal the identities of firms for which it provided guarantees during the 2008 financial crisis.
 Bloomberg, L.P. won at the trial court and the Fed's appeals were rejected at both the United States Court of Appeals for the Second Circuit and the U.S. Supreme Court.
 The data was released on March 31, 2011.